 SELPA

-Orchard School District is a member of the South East Consortium SELPA, one of 6 SELPAS in Santa Clara County.
-The SE Consortium SELPA coordinates with 11 school districts and the Santa Clara County Office of Education to provide a continuum of programs and services for individuals with disabilities, from birth through 22 years of age.
+Orchard School District is a member of South East SELPA.
+The SE SELPA coordinates with 11 school districts and the Santa Clara County Office of Education to provide a continuum of programs and services for individuals with disabilities, from birth through 22 years of age.
 Additionally, the SELPA Community Advisory Committee (CAC) parent group provides support, information, training opportunities, and valuable resources for parents, guardians and the local community.
 The SE SELPA Office is located in Mt.
 Pleasant School District.
 For more information about the SELPA and the CAC please visit the SE SELPA website at https://www.mpesd.org/domain/3304

 The SELPA Local Plan including the Annual Budget and Services Plans, Public Hearing Notices, and Executive Council Meeting agendas can be found here (with this link to the SELPA website).